Société du parc Jean-Drapeau

 During Expo 67 Île Notre-Dame was covered in pavilions linked by canals and footbridges.
 After the event was over, buildings were gradually removed from the island, leaving only the pavilions of France and Quebec, which have been renovated and linked, and turned into the Montreal Casino.
 The island now has a man-made beach and various bike paths as well; the official site and maps give details.

 Île Sainte-Hélène was enlarged for Expo 67 but some of the parkland was preserved.
 East of the woodsy area, beyond the bridge, the island was built out to encompass Île Ronde to create La Ronde, an amusement park which now belongs to the U.S. chain Six Flags.
 After Expo 67, most of the pavilions were removed from the western end of the island, but the erstwhile U.S. pavilion, Buckminster Fuller's biggest geodesic dome, was left as a gift to the city.
 It has since been turned into the Biosphere, a museum and study centre about water and ecosystems.
-The tower and roof piece of the Korean pavilion are still standing not far from the metro station but are now barricaded; no other pavilions remain on the island.
+The roof piece of the Korean pavilion is still standing not far from the metro station but is now barricaded; no other pavilions remain on the island.

 On Île Sainte-Hélène there's also a large Alexander Calder stabile, Man, dating from Expo 67, in summertime the site of the Piknic Electronik every Sunday.
 A second large sculpture eastward along the shore, La ville imaginaire by Portuguese sculptor João Charters de Almeida, was given to Montreal by the city of Lisbon to mark the 30th anniversary of the metro system in 1997.
 There are also a number of smaller sculptures to be found in various spots in the park.